All The Places To Dance Salsa On 2 in Melbourne (2026)

 La Encantada Collective, often just called LEC, is one of the main pillars of the Melbourne on 2 scene.
 It’s also one of the only schools in Melbourne where you can consistently start as a beginner and learn salsa on 2 directly, rather than spending a long time learning on 1 first and then converting later.

 The school has a strong performance culture.
-That’s not a bad thing — it means the training tends to be structured, polished, and detail-oriented — but it does mean it can be a little intense and even intimidating to those looking for a chill, social vibe.
-The classes are also a bit more expensive than other places, but they’re often smaller, so you do get more attention.
+This means the training tends to be structured, polished, and detail-oriented — but it does mean it can be a little intense and even intimidating to those looking for a chill, social vibe.
+The classes are also a bit more expensive than other places, but they’re often smaller, so you do get more attention, and the venue is excellent — well lit, clean, spacious, and with a great floor.

-But if you like the idea of learning good technique, doing courses, maybe performing later, and being part of a tight school community, and like being corrected on form and technique, then LEC is a good fit.
+If you like the idea of learning good technique in small classes, maybe performing later, and being part of a tight school community, and like being corrected on form and technique from day one (through infinity), then LEC would be a good fit.

 Melbourne Mambo